 To encourage students to venture into fields outside their major areas of competence and concentration, the College makes available the option, under certain conditions, of registering in courses on a pass/fail basis.
 The criteria for a passing grade can vary, and is established by the instructor.
 Courses taken under the pass/fail option yield full credit when passed but, whether passed or not, are not computed in the grade point average.

-First-year students are not eligible to elect the pass/fail mode, but may enroll for courses offered only on a pass/fail basis.
+First-year students are not eligible to elect the pass/fail mode but may enroll for courses offered only on a pass/fail basis.
 Second, third and fourth-year students at Wake Forest may elect no more than 4 pass/fail hours in a given semester.

-Courses in the major(s) not used for satisfying major requirements may be taken on a pass/fail basis if the department of the major does not specify otherwise and if the student obtains the written or electronic permission of his or her academic adviser and the course instructor.
+Courses in the major(s) not used for satisfying major requirements may be taken on a pass/fail basis if the department of the major does not specify otherwise and if the student obtains the written or electronic permission of his or her academic advisor and the course instructor.

 Please note the following: